 Any questions or complaints regarding workplace harassment must be reported to the employee's supervisor.
 The supervisor will advise the Human Resources Manager.
 All complaints will be thoroughly investigated and, where appropriate, disciplinary action will be taken.
-If the employee does not feel that they can discuss the matter with their supervisor, they may contact the Human Resources Manager directly.
+If the employee does not feel that they can discuss the matter with their supervisor, they may contact the Human Resources Manager (or any other manager/supervisor they feel comfortable with) directly.
 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and corrective action.
 The employee will not be penalized in any way for truthfully reporting improper conduct.